davidsneighbour/kollitsch.dev/content/gohugo/sitemap/index.md

 summary: This is a Hugo theme component with layouts to add a configurable sitemap to your website.
 Hugo itself has internal templates that add sitemaps, but this component extends this by providing setup options per page and keeping up-to-date with current SEO practices.
 date: 2024-01-14T18:11:57+07:00
 publishDate: 2022-07-19T17:40:35+07:00
-lastmod: 2024-02-11T20:40:20+07:00
+lastmod: 2024-09-09T11:07:16.656Z
 resources:
   - src: header-card.png
-categories:
-- gohugo
-- categories
 tags:
   - gohugo
   - component
   - seo
 keywords:
   - gohugo
   - hugo
   - component
   - module
   - sitemap
   - google
   - searchengine
   - layout
   - template
   - seo
   - optimization
 aliases:
   - /components/hugo-sitemap
 ---

 This is a Hugo theme component with layouts to add a configurable sitemap to your website.
 Hugo itself has internal templates that add sitemaps, but this component extends this by providing setup options per page and keeping up-to-date with current SEO practices.